 • Media Arts: Explore arty fundamentals using new and emerging technologies in the media arts program.
 Students have the opportunity to create art using media such as 3D printers, interactive environments and video games.

 • Jewellery and Metals: This ﬁne-crafts program is one of ACAD’s most renowned.
 Graduates leave with strong metalsmithing techniques, sculptural abilities and project management skills.
+The program facilities have just finished significant renovations.

 • Visual Communications Design: This practical program trains students to join the professional worlds of advertising, graphic design, illustration, animation and character design.